SDS-AAU/M1-2018/assignments/assignment_1/README.md

 Data: What data do you get?
 ===========================

-You will explore the already known data on "digital nomads", this time the freshly crawled version.
+You will explore the already known data on **digital nomads**, this time the freshly crawled version.
 Preliminary findings of our work on that are summarized in [this presentation](https://aaudk-my.sharepoint.com/:b:/g/personal/dsh_id_aau_dk/ESeuvplEytZCuNBhKGmA4U8BOGpfbGIbilqTGdgQLA4a6A?e=UGRnvR).
 You probably already know the data from [NomadList](https://nomadlist.com/).
 The files can be found in the `data` folder of the assignment.

 City data:
 ----------